Lele991/pterodactyl-graalvm-17/README.md

 :warning: Support for Java 17 in GraalVM is experimental.
 Use at your own risk.

 ## Docker Image

-This image uses mianotfake/graalvm as a base image.

-### Docker Hub:
 > lustefaniak/graalvm:17

 ## Versions